 - Saves time.
 The system gives healthcare organizations the capacity to produce industry compliant documents in a matter of seconds.

-Anyone interested in finding out more about how modern technology can benefit the healthcare industry should investigate Hocking College’s Health Information Management program.
+Anyone interested in finding out more about how modern technology can benefit the healthcare industry should investigate Hocking College’s Healthcare Informatics program.